School dinners, “kiss-catch”, free milk, bob-a-job week, Bonfire Night, snowball fights, power cuts . . . ee bah gum!

 The picture below shows their fleet of coaches lined up in their yard on 17 February 1963.

-Dad occasionally drove coaches for another (Huddersfield-based) company called Hanson (who had four buses based at Bolton, operating out of a farmyard near the railway station).
+Dad occasionally drove coaches for another (Huddersfield-based) company called Hanson which had four buses based at Bolton, operating out of a farmyard near the railway station.

 Probably the best thing about Wath Grammar (apart from the beautiful maroon and gold blazers which were a novelty to me as I’d never had to wear a uniform before) was the youth club on Festival Road.